wp-plugins/rss-footer/readme.txt

 * [RSS Footer plugin](http://yoast.com/wordpress/rss-footer/).
 * Read more about [WordPress SEO](http://yoast.com/articles/wordpress-seo/) so you can get the most out of this plugin.
+* Check out what the author has to say about [WordPress Hosting](http://yoast.com/articles/wordpress-hosting/) too, it might help you in the future!
 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.

 == Changelog ==

+= 0.9.7 =
+* Minor fix to fix UTF8 issues, thanks to [this forum thread](http://wordpress.org/support/topic/plugin-rss-footer-make-it-utf-8-compatible).

 = 0.9.6 =
 * Upgraded backend class